Academic General Pediatrics Fellowship Program

 Applicants with intermediate or better Spanish proficiency and/or an interest in Latinx health, have the opportunity for a unique training experience in the Clínica Hispana de Ciudados de Salud (CHiCoS).
 Located at Children’s Mercy Broadway, fellows would work in a Spanish-speaking clinic alongside Spanish proficient general academic pediatricians, culture and language coaches, and support staff to provide culturally and linguistically appropriate medical care to patients and families.
 Fellows would be able to develop and evaluate curriculum and programs for patients and residents, as well as conduct research on innovative education and care models related to immigrant and limited English proficient families and communities.
 Spanish-speaking fellows completing clinical work in CHiCoS would have the opportunity to graduate from the fellowship program with certification as a qualified bilingual pediatrician.

-Children’s Mercy is committed to recruiting and training a diverse group of subspecialists.
+Children’s Mercy Kansas City is committed to recruiting and training a diverse group of subspecialists.
 We seek to provide high-quality clinical care by creating a workforce that reflects the diversity of patients we serve.
-We embrace diversity in all its forms, including race, ethnicity, (dis)ability, socioeconomic status, religion, sexual orientation, gender identity and expression, and veteran status, among other forms of diversity.
+We embrace diversity, equity, and inclusion in all forms, including, but not limited to, race, ethnicity, (dis)ability, socioeconomic status, religion, sexual orientation, and gender identity and expression.
 We strive to create an inclusive community where all feel welcome and supported.
-Women, persons of color, those from backgrounds under-represented in medicine, individuals with disabilities and veterans are encouraged to apply as well as applicants with H1B and J1 Visas.
+Women, underrepresented in medicine physicians, individuals with (dis)abilities and veterans are encouraged to apply as well as applicants with H1B and J1 Visas.
 Applicants must have completed a United States Accreditation Council of Graduate Medical Education accredited residency program to be considered.

 To apply, please complete the common fellowship application through the Academic Pediatric Association found at https://www.academicpeds.org/publications-resources/fellowships/overview-of-fellowship-programs/apply/.
-Submit completed application materials including curriculum vitae, personal statement, and three (3) letters of recommendation (one letter must be from the residency program director if completing training or recent graduate) to Tyler K. Smith, MD, MPH, Fellowship Program Director by September 15, 2021.
-Fellowship applicants must register for the Pediatric Fall Specialties NRMP Match at https://r3.nrmp.org/viewLoginPage.
+Submit completed application materials including curriculum vitae, personal statement, and three (3) letters of recommendation (one letter must be from the residency program director if completing training or recent graduate) to Tyler K. Smith, MD, MPH (email@example.com), Fellowship Program Director.

 For more information about the fellowship training program, please visit our website at https://www.childrensmercy.org/professional-education/fellowships/academic-general-pediatrics-fellowship/ or contact Tyler K. Smith, MD, MPH, FAAP, Fellowship Program Director.